OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       science and mathematics that focuses on classifying computational problems according to their inherent difficulty, and relating those classes to each other.
-      An example is the study of :term:`NP Complete` problems.
+      An example is the study of :term:`NP-Complete` problems.

    connected component
       In an :term:`undirected graph`, a :term:`subset` of the